iqra63/Exploring_the_Microbial_COSMOS_III_2026_MAGstoPathogenGenomics/README.md

 cat gtdbtk_output/gtdbtk.bac120.summary.tsv
 ```

-> Low-completeness bins may only classify to a shallow taxonomic level (e.g. phylum rather than species) — this is expected with partial genomes.
+> Low-completeness bins may only classify to a shallow taxonomic level (e.g. phylum rather than species), this is expected with partial genomes.

-**Finally, compare methods:** put your **MetaPHlAn read-based taxonomic profile** (Step 4) side by side with the **GTDB-Tk classification of your assembled/binned MAGs** (this step) — a good discussion point on how read-based vs. assembly-based taxonomic methods can agree or diverge.
+**Finally, compare methods:** put your **MetaPHlAn read-based taxonomic profile** (Step 4) side by side with the **GTDB-Tk classification of your assembled/binned MAGs** (this step), a good discussion point on how read-based vs. assembly-based taxonomic methods can agree or diverge.

 ---

 ## Step 9 — KBase: MAGs Phylogenetic Classification

-As an alternative (or complement) to running GTDB-Tk locally, you can run the same classification inside [KBase](https://www.kbase.us/) — a free, browser-based platform that also gives you a proper phylogenetic tree placement for your MAGs, not just a summary table.
+As an alternative (or complement) to running GTDB-Tk locally, you can run the same classification inside [KBase](https://www.kbase.us/) , a free, browser-based platform that also gives you a proper phylogenetic tree placement for your MAGs, not just a summary table.

 ### 9.1 — Upload your high-quality MAGs to KBase

-1. Take the **ranked/high-quality bins** from your DAS_Tool output (Step 8) — typically the ones with the best completeness/contamination scores from Step 9's CheckM report.
+1. Take the **ranked/high-quality bins** from your DAS_Tool output (Step 8), typically the ones with the best completeness/contamination scores from Step 9's CheckM report.
 2. In a KBase Narrative, go to **Upload** → **Staging Area**, and upload each MAG fasta file.
 3. For each fasta file, run: